Okizeme Frame Data

 • During meaty windows, the defending player may only guard high/low (this means any attacks input will not come out at this time and thus cannot be counter hit).
 The defending player cannot be thrown during this time.

 • During low throw windows, the defending player may do any action.
-However, if the player chooses only to guard, they are vulnerable to a low throw.
+However, if the player chooses only to guard, they are vulnerable to a low throw and will avoid high throws.

 • All rising recoveries have exactly one frame meaty window and do not have low throw windows